 You can make a valid will without certain formalities required under the Wills Act if you make the will entirely in your own handwriting.
 For example, you would not require any witnesses to your will.
 A will written entirely in your own handwriting is called a Holograph Will.
 Your holograph will is valid only if the entire document is in your own handwriting.
 You do not need to use legal terms as long as you clearly state that the document is intended to be your last will.
 You must sign and date this will at the bottom.

 You are strongly advised against using a will package purchased from a stationary store where you only fill in the blanks on preprinted forms.
-These forms may be used as a guide to prepare a will, but you should rewrite everything in your own handwriting to make it a valid holograph will.
-If you only fill in the blanks on the form, then the will must follow the strict formalities under the Wills and Succession Act.
+These forms may be used as a guide to prepare a will, but you should rewrite everything in your handwriting to make it a valid holograph will.
+If you only fill in the blanks on the form, then the will must follow the strict formalities under the Wills Act.

 Your will is cancelled or revoked if:

 Always make a new will if there is a major change of circumstances in your life.
 Your will is only revoked when you marry someone after making a will and not when you separate or divorce.
 If you wish to make only minor amendments to your will, you can make a “codicil” or an addition to a will.
 The codicil must be signed and witnessed in the same way that you originally signed the will.